oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/introduction/introduction.md

 ## About this Workshop

-The labs in this workshop walk you through all the steps to build a Data Lake using Autonomous Warehouse (ADW), Oracle Object Storage, and optionally Oracle Cloud Infrastructure (OCI) Data Catalog and Amazon Simple Storage Service (S3).
+The labs in this workshop walk you through all the steps to build a Data Lake using Autonomous Data Warehouse (ADW), Oracle Object Storage, and optionally Oracle Cloud Infrastructure (OCI) Data Catalog and Amazon Simple Storage Service (S3).

 In the data-driven era, building efficient and scalable data lakes is pivotal for organizations aiming to harness the full potential of their data.
 Oracle ADW has made significant strides in this field, offering a unified platform rich with capabilities such as graph analysis, machine learning, spatial processing, JSON support, and in-memory data caching.